 People often wonder whether they have a cold or the flu.
-Both diseases are caused by viruses that infect the respiratory system, and both the cold and flu include symptoms like:
+Both diseases are caused by viruses that infect the respiratory system, and both can have similar symptoms.
+Check out the table below to see the key differences between cold and flu symptoms:

 Common Conventional Flu Remedies